shuyangsun/blockchain/README.md

 ## Introduction

 SSYBlockchain is a generic purpose blockchain that supports dynamic content data type, hashing function, block append validation, and block miner.
-Default implementation suits many common situations, but it is highly customizable.
-The framework heavily utilizes C++ template programming to ensure performance, security and make it less error-prone when developers want to extend its functionality.
+Default implementation suits many common situations, and it is highly customizable.
+The framework utilizes C++ template programming heavily to ensure performance, security and make it less error-prone when developers extend its functionality.

 Checkout [demo.cpp](https://github.com/shuyangsun/ssy_blockchain/blob/master/demo.cpp) for a simple demonstration for a string blockchain.

 ## Basics of Block

-A `Block` is a unit in a `Blockchain`, it contains the following information: index, time stamp of when block is created (not when block is mined), hash of previous block, hash of next block, nonce, and its data content.
+A `Block` is a unit in a `Blockchain`, it contains the following information: index, time stamp of when block is created (not when block is mined), hash of previous block, hash of current block, nonce, and its data content.

 ### Content data type and BinaryDataConverter